-ARE's Head of Actuarial is responsible for monitoring information concerning the liabilities of the Company and has oversight responsibilities for the Company's actuarial reporting function.
+ARE's Chief Actuary is responsible for monitoring information concerning the liabilities of the Company, managing the overall balance sheet and oversees the Company's actuarial reporting function.
 ARE's Actuarial Function comprises an actuarial team in Bermuda with some support from AIS and consulting firms from time to time.